abdulla-zahin/BI/README.md

 ## How to Use This Repository

 1. **Dive into Documentation:**
-   - Check out the `docs/` folder for the group presentation and in-depth report.
+   - Check out the Main Document folder for the group presentation and in-depth report.

 2. **Explore Visuals:**
    - Visit the `assets/` folder for images, frameworks, and presentation snapshots.